 the expected failure rates and the timing and extent of a remedy if no recall is required; and

-any other relevant evidence of the failure.
+other information indicating that corrective action is unnecessary.

-Notwithstanding subsection (g)(2) above, a recall shall not be required if the vehicle manufacturer submits evidence with the ZIR establishing that the failure:
+Notwithstanding subsection (g)(2), corrective action shall not be required if the vehicle manufacturer submits evidence with the ZIR establishing that the failure:

-Is limited to an early life issue whereby the majority of the failures are happening in the first half of the applicable warranty time period (e.g., 18 months for a 3-year warranty) and the rate of new failures is decreasing with time indicating that the failure is not representative of a defect that is expected to increase with accrual of vehicle miles; and
+Is limited to an early life issue whereby the majority of the failures are happening in the first half of the applicable warranty time period (e.g., 18 months for a 3-year warranty) and the rate of new failures is decreasing with time, indicating that the failure is not representative of a defect that is expected to increase with accrual of vehicle miles; and

-Is, by nature of the impact of the failure on vehicle driveability, performance, or capability and by the indications of the presence of the failure to the vehicle owner, likely to be identified by the vehicle owner and brought to a warranty station to be corrected during the applicable warranty term.
+Is, by nature of the impact of the failure on vehicle drivability, performance, or capability and by the indications of the presence of the failure to the vehicle owner, likely to be identified by the vehicle owner and brought to a warranty station to be corrected during the applicable warranty term.

-If a vehicle manufacturer submits evidence to the Executive Officer establishing that a failure is limited to a subgroup of a test group, the Executive Officer shall approve limiting corrective action to that subgroup.
+If a vehicle manufacturer submits evidence to CARB with the ZIR establishing that a failure is limited to a subgroup of a test group, the Executive Officer shall approve limiting corrective action to that subgroup in its determination of nonconformance.

-Upon making a determination of nonconformance, the Executive Officer shall notify the vehicle manufacturer in writing in accordance with CCR, title 13, section 1962.7(e)(6) and the vehicle manufacturer shall be subject to the provisions of CCR, title 13, 1962.7(e)(6), (f), (g), and (h), as applicable, for submittal and approval of a remedial action plan.
+Within 90 days of receiving a ZIR or a quarterly update to a ZWIR or ZFIR indicating the corrective action threshold in (g)(1) has been exceeded, the Executive Officer shall notify the vehicle manufacturer of a determination of nonconformance in accordance with CCR, title 13, section 1962.7(e)(6) and the vehicle manufacturer shall be subject to the provisions of CCR, title 13, 1962.7(e)(6), (f), (g), and (h), as applicable, for submittal and approval of a corrective action plan.

 Alternative Procedures.

-A vehicle manufacturer may obtain approval to use an alternative procedure to those specified in subsections (d), (e), and (f) for tracking, analyzing, and reporting warranty claims.
-The Executive Officer shall approve use of an alternative procedure if the manufacturer demonstrates the alternative procedure will:
+A vehicle manufacturer may submit a request to the Executive Officer for approval to use an alternative procedure to those specified in subsections (d), (e), and (f) for tracking, analyzing, and reporting warranty claims.
+The Executive Officer shall approve use of an alternative procedure in writing within 30 days of the request if the manufacturer demonstrates the alternative procedure will:

 ensure detection of failing components during the applicable warranty term with a timeliness similar to the procedures in subsections (d), (e), and (f);